jmonti-gh/py_OOP/spzd_meths_abstact_class/README.md

 3. a class method is decorated by '@classmethod' and a static method by '@staticmethod';
 4. a class method can be used as an alternative way to create objects, and a static method is only a utility method.

+# py_OOP - Abstract Classes

+## Abstract Classes - abc module
+import abc - class Abstract(abc.ABC): - @abc.abstractmethod
+## Method overriding
+abstract methods must be subclass overrided
+## Multiple Inheritance
+When you plan to implement a multiple inheritance from abstract classes, remember that an effective subclass should override all abstract methods inherited from its super classes.
+## Summary:
+- Abstract Base Class (ABC) is a class that cannot be instantiated.
+Such a class is a base class for concrete classes;
+- ABC can only be inherited from;
+- we are forced to override all abstract methods by delivering concrete method implementations.